Miller Park Milwaukee

 - Miller Park is one of the most cost-effective parks in all of baseball.
 Sports Illustrated rated Miller Park as the best ballpark based on the value per dollar spent out of every baseball stadium in the league.

 Miller Park Food

 Milwaukee is just one of those Midwestern towns that love their baseball team.
-While the “Brew Crew” went for years with mediocre teams over the last 20 years, the city rewarded the team with a brand new stadium and they didn’t miss.
-Miller Park is one park where you can enjoy yourself and not spend a ton of money as their beer and food is very reasonably priced.
+While the “Brew Crew” went for years with mediocre teams over the last 20 years, the city rewarded the team with a brand new stadium, and they didn’t miss.
+Miller Park is one park where you can enjoy yourself and not spend a ton of money as their beer and food are very reasonably priced.